shahirsiraj/Aurelius/README.md

-# Aurelius, you mental health buddy!
+# Aurelius, your mental health buddy!
 The Aurelius Mental Health App is a React-based application designed to provide mental health support and resources to users.
 The app offers various features to help users manage their mental well-being, including mood tracking, gratitude journaling, and interactive conversations with a virtual mental health professional.

 -Happy: a simple gratitude journal